unoplatform/uno/doc/articles/guides/xf-migration/overview.md

 # Migrating from Xamarin.Forms to Uno Platform

 Apps that are built with native controls and APIs are able to meet today's standards for accessibility and performance.
-The launch of Xamarin.Forms in 2014 brought a UI framework to the .NET community that was intentionally designed to embrace this approach — across multiple platforms.
-Pages and layouts could be composed quickly using XAML, with developers rarely needing to write platform-specific code.
+The launch of Xamarin.Forms in 2014 brought a UI framework to the .NET community that was intentionally designed to embrace this approach, across multiple platforms.
+Pages and controls could be composed quickly using XAML or in C#, with developers rarely needing to write platform-specific code.

-Enter **Uno Platform**, a modern, cross-platform framework that shares Xamarin.Forms' commitment to leveraging native controls and APIs.
-However, it differs in key architectural areas which make up a compelling option to customize the presentation layer across app experiences'.
+The Uno Platform shares Xamarin.Forms' commitment to leveraging native controls and APIs.
+However, it differs in key architectural areas which make up a compelling option to customize the presentation layer across app experiences.
+Where Xamarin.Forms uses the design of the underlying platform (Material on Android, Cupertino on iOS, and Fluent on Windows), the Uno Platform provides a design that is pixel-perfect across all platforms.
 This is especially valuable when your team needs to convey a precise brand identity.
-Developers evaluating Uno Platform may notice inherent similarities between the two, yet Xamarin.Forms has lagged behind other frameworks in its current state.

-Notwithstanding the [announced](https://dotnet.microsoft.com/platform/support/policy/xamarin#microsoft-support) end of support date in May 2024, Xamarin.Forms lacks the broad reach possible by targeting the web with the same codebase.
-Further, it's missed out on supporting features from major .NET releases that brought performance improvements and productivity gains.

-Fortunately, the commonalities with Xamarin.Forms make Uno Platform a natural choice for teams looking to modernize their existing investment.
-This straightforward series of articles will outline how to migrate key aspects of the app to unlock the benefits of Uno Platform; meaning compatibility with a multitude of powerful controls, productivity gains from recent .NET features, and a demonstrated commitment to punctuality with support for work done upstream.
+With the [announced](https://dotnet.microsoft.com/platform/support/policy/xamarin#microsoft-support) end of support date for Xamarin.Forms, Uno Platform is a natural choice for teams looking to modernize their existing investment.
+This series of articles will outline how to migrate key aspects of the app to unlock the benefits of Uno Platform.

-With each article, we offer thoughtful insights that will aid the adoption of Uno Platform as the path forward for existing your existing Xamarin.Forms investment.
+Each article provides guidance on how to migrate different areas of your existing Xamarin.Forms investment across to the Uno Platform.

 ## What's covered